wilsenock220/award/README.md

-# Nimo-Awwwward
+# Awwward
 A web application that rates uploaded projects.

-## By Wairimu Maina
+## By Wilstan Onditi
 A student at Moringa School and an aspiring software developer.

 ## Description
-Nimo-awards is a site where users can upload projects, they can view projects uploaded by other users, rate projects according to design, usability and content and the average rate is displayed for each.
+Awwards is a site where users can upload projects, they can view projects uploaded by other users, rate projects according to design, usability and content and the average rate is displayed for each.

 ## Specifications
 * Users can view projects